seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] AssemblyScript
 - [ ] B
 - [ ] Blockly (basically just a JSON zip archive)
+- [ ] BlockQL (the language is obscure, it was added to this list 1 day after its creation, and won't be recognized by GitHub until it gets a noticeable userbase (if it does))
 - [ ] BLISS
 - [ ] BlooP
 - [ ] Bro (originally was partially recognized up until 2023, January 27th, at the same level as `Arduino` but now it is completely unrecognized, and works like `Fish` does and just redirects the inferred language to `Zeek`)